 My aim is to make this process as easy as possible for everyone.
-This is why I have put together five of the most common things I am asked.
+This is why I have put together five of the most common therapy questions that I get asked.

 Question 1.
 Can therapy fix me fast?